All capability indexes

 See representative workflows

-This composite metric prevents narrow specialization and provides a single score for tracking model performance across finance and accounting tasks.
+This composite metric provides a single score for tracking model performance across finance and accounting tasks.
+All underlying benchmarks are run independently by Artificial Analysis.
+See our Intelligence Benchmarking Methodology for how evaluations are conducted.

-Business & Finance Knowledge30%AA-Omniscience Business Accuracy
+Business Knowledge30%AA-Omniscience Business Accuracy

-Non-Hallucination10%AA-Omniscience Non-Hallucination
+Non-Hallucination5%AA-Omniscience Non-Hallucination

 Score